industry insi-Der: parris goebel

 I live in Auckland, New Zealand.
 I have one older brother and two older sisters along with lots of nephews and one niece.
 I spend around 10 months of the year traveling the world.

-What is it that you do and what was the biggest influence on your decision?
-Who and what inspired you?
+What is it that you do, and what was the biggest influence on your decision to pursue it?

 Did you always know what you wanted to be when you were younger?

-Originally I was self taught and just watched lots of clips on YouTube learning different styles.
-Then I travelled to the USA and learnt of various choreographers.
-Then just kept working hard in the studio and developed my own style.
+Originally I was self-taught and just watched lots of clips on YouTube learning different styles.
+Then I traveled to the USA and learned from various choreographers.
+I kept working hard in the studio and developed my own style.